Nov 6, 2023

 Driving in winter is unpredictable.
 Many drivers think that they can handle winter road conditions just because they live in Ontario, but you can always improve your driving ability.
 You can also take a winter driving course and practice driving defensively.

-When you are driving for long distances, it helps to layer up, but make sure that you still have full mobility to see safety and drive comfortably.
+When you drive long distances, it helps to layer up but ensure that you still have full mobility to see safety and drive comfortably.

 Slow down and adjust your driving speed to match road and weather conditions.
 You should give yourself enough distance to stop safely in dry road conditions, known as the two-second rule.
 It would be best to double your distance in slippery or icy conditions – allowing at least a four-second distance between you and the car in front of you.

 If you find yourself behind a snowplow, keep extra distance and pass them only when it is safe.

 Skids can happen on slippery surfaces like icy or snow-covered roads.
 If the car is skidding, steer it in the direction of the skid; steer towards where you want the car to go - do not over-correct.
 If you are on ice and skidding in a straight line, shift into neutral or step on the clutch.
 Avoid accelerating and braking when driving or when skidding.

 You have less control over your vehicle when you use cruise control.
 In overdrive, the engine will not help slow your car down.